How to I raise money with direct mail?

 Non-essentials (which might be helpful, but aren’t strictly necessary)

-A direct mail vendor – Companies like Russ Reid and RKD Alpha Dog will help you manage and run your direct mail campaign… for a price.
+A mail vendor – Companies like Russ Reid and RKD Alpha Dog will help you manage and run your direct mail campaign… for a price.
 Better contractors will help with designing your mail piece, building your list, and designing your campaign strategy.

 Premiums – Have you ever gotten address labels around Christmas time from your favorite charity?
 This is an example of a premium.
 Premiums are included to encourage people to make a gift.
 When a charity sends a premium, it can dramatically increase the cost of the mailing, but also have a corresponding increase in response rate (the number of people who give.)
 You’ll want to do a cost benefit analysis to determine if the increase in gifts justifies the increase in cost.